-Every organization manager must know what are the goals of the management process.
-So that these goals become a compass to guide him to make the right decisions.
+Every organization manager must know the management process’s goals to become a compass to guide him to make the right decisions.

 The goals of the management process can be defined as the tasks to be accomplished through this process.
 And These goals lie in four main goals: defining the organization’s goals, coordinating resources, motivating people, and monitoring work progress to correct deviations.

 These are the four main goals of any management process.
-So, if you know it and master it, you will be able to make your organization succeed.
+So, if you know it and master it, you will make your organization succeed.
 Therefore, this article will provide you with more information about these goals.
 Let’s Begin

 Management process goals description